Snowball Earth: Evidence

 This last point is very difficult to prove.
-Before the Ediacaran, the biostratigraphic markers usually used to correlate rocks are absent; therefore there is no way to prove that rocks in different places across the globe were deposited at precisely the same time.
-The best that can be done is to estimate the age of the rocks using radiometric methods, which are rarely accurate to better than a million years or so.
+Before the Ediacaran, the biostratigraphic markers usually used to correlate rocks are absent; therefore there is no way to prove that rocks in different places across the globe were deposited at the same time.
+The best that can be done is to estimate the age of the rocks using radiometric dating, which are rarely accurate to better than a million years or so.